But it’s also one of the easiest areas to visit from the UK and just about perfectly designed for family holidays.

 Whether you want wild outdoor fun on lakes and mountains, historic medieval towns and villages, thrilling cities or magical castles, Bavaria does them beautifully and sincerely welcomes you to enjoy everything, effortlessly.

-Why go on holiday in France
+Why go on holiday in Bavaria

 Direct, low-cost flights from London to Nuremberg and Munich all year round with less than two hours flying time.